rgel/IMM-Module/README.md

 The default PowerShell module paths are listed in the `$env:PSModulePath` environment variable.

-The default per-user module path is:       "$env:HOMEDRIVE$env:HOMEPATH\Documents\WindowsPowerShell\Modules".
+The default per-user module path is:       `"$env:HOMEDRIVE$env:HOMEPATH\Documents\WindowsPowerShell\Modules"`.

-The default computer-level module path is: "$env:windir\System32\WindowsPowerShell\v1.0\Modules".
+The default computer-level module path is: `"$env:windir\System32\WindowsPowerShell\v1.0\Modules"`.

-To use the module, type following command: ipmo IMM-Module -Force -Verbose
+To use the module, type the following:     `ipmo IMM-Module -Force -Verbose`.

-To see the commands imported, type gc -Module IMM-Module
+To see the commands imported, type         `gc -Module IMM-Module`.

-For help on each individual cmdlet or function, run Get-Help CmdletName -Full [-Online][-Examples].
+For help on each individual cmdlet or function, run `Get-Help CmdletName -Full [-Online][-Examples]`.

 IMM-Module CHANGELOG